 I worked at a few different companies in the Art Materials Industry- working retail so that I could have time and energy for community work.
 And who of us at that time really thought of starting a career or saving for an unlikely retirement?
 Not to mention supporting artists so I don’t have to risk actually doing my own art (but I digress).

-In 1991 and ’92 I was the Finals Production Director for the community-based organization that ran the MrLeathermanToronto series of contests- selecting our representative to the annual International Mr Leather competition in Chicago while raising funds for local AIDS charities.
+In 1991 and ’92 I was the Finals Production Director for MLT the community-based organization that ran the annual MrLeathermanToronto series of contests- selecting our representative to the annual International Mr Leather competition in Chicago while raising funds for local AIDS charities.

 Spirituality